 The laboratory’s primary areas of work are:

-- Queensland-wide role in the identification and investigation of new and emerging diseases
+- Queensland-wide identification and investigation of new and emerging diseases

-- Surveillance and diagnosis of diseases in the livestock industries of Queensland
+- surveillance and diagnosis of diseases in Queensland’s livestock industries

-- Testing of cattle tick (Rhipicephalus (Boophilus) microplus) for resistance to acaricides (chemicals) used for its control
+- testing cattle tick (Rhipicephalus (Boophilus) microplus) for resistance to acaricides (chemicals) used for its control